My Story

 A Thai–Australian psychotherapist.
 A play person who forgot how to play.
 And a practice built from finding the way back.

 Growing up in Thailand, I was surrounded by a big family and cousins my age.
 We were always playing.
-It was just part of life.
-Looking back, that was when I felt most like myself — curious, expressive, and alive.
+Not organised play, not purposeful play.
+Just playing.
+Looking back, that was when I felt most like myself.
+Curious.
+Expressive.
+Not monitoring anything.

-When I first moved to Melbourne, there was a moment in a gallery — quiet, unhurried, surrounded by art — where something clicked back into place.
-A reconnection with my spark, with the part of myself that had been quietly set aside in the push to be serious.
+When I first moved to Melbourne, there was a moment in a gallery, quiet, unhurried, surrounded by art, where I felt my own spark again.
+The part of me that had been quietly set aside in the push to be serious.

 Mae · Thai-Australian Psychotherapist